carbon-language/carbon-lang/docs/project/goals.md

 - Explicitness must be balanced against conciseness, as verbosity and ceremony add cognitive overhead for the reader, while explicitness reduces the amount of outside context the reader must have or assume.
-- Common yet complex tasks, e.g., parallel code, should be well-supported in ways that are easy to reason about.
+- Common yet complex tasks, such as parallel code, should be well-supported in ways that are easy to reason about.
 - Ordinary tasks should not require extraordinary care, because humans cannot consistently avoid making mistakes for an extended amount of time.